-- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances. - 1.2.
+- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; - Taking action to enable all children to have the best life chances.

 No single professional can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone has a role to play in identifying concerns, sharing information and taking prompt action.
-TMET and its academies are committed to safeguarding and promoting the welfare of all its students.
-We believe that: - All children/young people have the right to be protected from harm; - Children/young people need to be safe and to feel safe in school; - Children/young people need support which matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to speak freely and voice their values and beliefs; - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs - a happy healthy sociable child/young person will achieve better educationally; - Academies can and do contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk-taking behaviours; and - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse. - 1.3.
-TMET and its academies will fulfil local and national responsibilities and accepted best practice as laid out in the following documents: - Working Together to Safeguard Children 2018 (Revised Dec 2020) - Keeping Children Safe in Education: Statutory guidance for schools and colleges (DfE Sept 2022)
+TMET and its schools are committed to safeguarding and promoting the welfare of all its students.
+We believe that:

+- All children/young people have the right to be protected from harm; - Children/young people need to be safe and to feel safe in school; - Children/young people need support which matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to speak freely and voice their values and beliefs; - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs a happy healthy sociable child/young person will achieve better educationally;

+- Schools contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk-taking behaviours; - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse.

+TMET and its schools will fulfil local and national responsibilities and accepted best practice as laid out in the following documents:

-- What To Do If You Are Worried A Child Is Being Abused March 2015 - Education and Training (Welfare of Children) Act 2021 - Sexual violence and sexual harassment between children in schools and colleges (DfE Sept 2021) - The School Staffing (England) Regulations 2009 & Amended Regulations 2015; Safer Recruitment in Education including - Guidance for Safer Working Practice 2019 (Rev April 2022) Safer Recruitment consortium - Prevent Duty 2015 - Information sharing: Advice for Practitioners providing safeguarding services to children, young people parents and carers.
-(March 2015) - Leicester Safeguarding Children's Partnership Board (LSCPB) - The Children Act 1989 and 2004 - The Education Act 2002 s175/s157 - Mental Health and Behaviour in Schools: Departmental Advice (DfE 2018) - Framework for the Assessment of Children in Need and their Families 2000 - Sexual Offences Act 2003 (Position of Trust offence) - Voyeurism (Offences Act) 2019 - Childcare (Disqualification) Regulations 2009 - Counter Terrorism and Security Act 2015 - Female Genital mutilation Act 2003/Updated regulations July 2020 - Safeguarding & Child Protection education procedures in Leicester, notes, information, and training for Designated Safeguarding Leads (DSL) in schools - Children and Families Act 2014 - Safeguarding and Vulnerable Group Act 2006 - Sharing Nudes and Semi Nudes (December 2020)- UK Council for Internet Safety - Searching, screening and confiscation at school Revised July 2022 - 1.4.
-The Trust takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our academies to identify, assess, and support those children who are suffering harm. - 1.5.
-We recognise that all staff and academy councillors have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern. - 1.6.
-All staff believe that our academies should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child.
+- Working Together to Safeguard Children 2018 (Revised Dec 2020) - Keeping Children Safe in Education: Statutory guidance for schools and colleges (DfE Sept 2023) - What To Do If You Are Worried a Child Is Being Abused (March 2015) - Education and Training (Welfare of Children) Act 2021 - Sexual violence and sexual harassment between children in schools and colleges (DfE Sept 2021) - The School Staffing (England) Regulations 2009 & Amended Regulations 2015; Safer Recruitment in Education - including - Guidance for Safer Working Practice 2019 (Rev April 2022) Safer Recruitment consortium - Prevent Duty 2015 - Information sharing: Advice for Practitioners providing safeguarding services to children, young people parents and carers (March 2015) - Leicester Safeguarding Children's Partnership Board (LSCPB) - The Children Act 1989 and 2004 - The Education Act 2002 s175/s157 - Mental Health and Behaviour in Schools: Departmental Advice (DfE 2018) - Framework for the Assessment of Children in Need and their Families 2000 - Sexual Offences Act 2003 (Position of Trust offence) - Voyeurism (Offences Act) 2019 - Childcare (Disqualification) Regulations 2009 - Counter Terrorism and Security Act 2015 - Female Genital mutilation Act 2003/Updated regulations July 2020 - Children and Families Act 2014 - Safeguarding and Vulnerable Group Act 2006 - Sharing Nudes and Semi Nudes (December 2020) UK Council for Internet Safety - Searching, screening and confiscation at school Revised July 2022

+The Trust Board takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our schools to identify, assess, and support those children who are suffering harm.

+We recognise that all staff, trustees and academy councillors have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern.

+All staff believe that our schools should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child.